GaryJones/wordpress-plugin-svn-deploy/README.md

  1. Asks for plugin slug.
  2. Asks for local plugin directory.
  3. Checks local plugin directory exists.
+ 4. Asks for local SVN assets directory.
+ 5. Checks local SVN assets directory exists.
- 4. Asks for main plugin file name.
+ 6. Asks for main plugin file name.
- 5. Checks main plugin file exists.
+ 7. Checks main plugin file exists.
- 6. Checks `readme.txt` version matches main plugin file version.
+ 8. Checks `readme.txt` version matches main plugin file version.
- 7. Asks for temporary SVN checkout path.
+ 9. Asks for temporary SVN checkout path.
- 8. Asks for remote SVN repo URL.
+ 10. Asks for remote SVN repo URL.
- 9. Asks for SVN username.
+ 11. Asks for SVN username.
- 10. Asks if input is correct, and gives chance to abort.
+ 12. Asks if input is correct, and gives chance to abort.
- 11. Checks if Git tag exists for version number (must match exactly).
+ 13. Checks if Git tag exists for version number (must match exactly).
- 12. Does checkout of SVN repo.
+ 14. Does checkout of SVN repo.
- 13. Sets SVN ignore on some GitHub-related files.
+ 15. Sets SVN ignore on some GitHub-related files.
- 14. Exports `HEAD` of `master` from Git to the trunk of SVN.
+ 16. Exports `HEAD` of `master` from Git to the trunk of SVN.
- 15. Initialises and updates any git submodules.
+ 17. Initialises and updates any git submodules.
- 16. Moves `/trunk/.wordpress-org` up to SVN `/assets`.
+ 18. Moves `/trunk/.wordpress-org` up to SVN `/assets`.
- 17. Moves into `/trunk`, and does an SVN commit.
+ 19. Moves into `/trunk`, and does an SVN commit.
- 18. Moves into `/assets`, and does an SVN commit.
+ 20. Moves into `/assets`, and does an SVN commit.
- 19. Copies `/trunk` into `/tags/{version}`, and does an SVN commit.
+ 21. Copies `/trunk` into `/tags/{version}`, and does an SVN commit.
- 20. Deletes temporary local SVN checkout.
+ 22. Deletes temporary local SVN checkout.

 ## Install